It's two weeks before I return to Tanzania and friends and former projects. I am reminded of the journal I kept in 1991-1993 long before the word blog

 Tanzania has 127 living languages and at least half a dozen dialects in each one.
 No, don’t despair.
 Thanks to Mwalimu Nyerere, President of Tanzania 1964-1985 who had a collectivist philosophy known as “ujaama”, Tanzanians all share one common language-Kiswahili or Swahili.
-Educated urban Tanzanians learn English in secondary school, a vestige of the old colonial system; however, you should know that less than 14% of the population enroll in secondary school.
+Educated urban Tanzanians learn English in secondary school, a vestige of the old colonial system; however, you should know that less than 14%!o(MISSING)f the population enroll in secondary school.
 It’s a rather gloomy picture and adult education is not high on the political agenda.
-About 5% of the population feel comfortable conversing in English
+About 5%!o(MISSING)f the population feel comfortable conversing in English

 The reality is that it is impossible to hold a conversation with the majority of people